emecdelam/auguste_photo/README.md

 # Repository for the Auguste Photography website

-The site is pushed to surge after every update
+The site is pushed to surge after every update using github actions.

-For more contact information, please refer to the website
+For more contact information, please refer to the website.

+## Licensing

+- **Code**: Licensed under the MIT License.
+See [LICENSE](./LICENSE).
+- **Photos**: Copyrighted by [Auguste Photography].
+Unauthorized use is prohibited.
+Photos are considered as every file in the `/photos` directory.